nicogautier/Mobile-platform/README.md

 ### ROS program

 #### platform_communication
-The **ADScommunication** node of the platform\_communication package allows you to communicate with the TwinCAT program.
+The **ADScommunication** node of the platform\_communication package allows to communicate with the TwinCAT program.
 It receives commands from the **/cmd\_vel** topic and sends them to the PLC.
 It also publishes the odometry on the **/odom** topic according to the values of the wheel encoders.
 This will allow you for example to use the ROS [navigation](https://wiki.ros.org/navigation) stack which required communication on these two subjects.

 To use it in your program, you can add and compile the platform_communication package in your ROS project.
 Then add this line to your launch file.